 Students may change their passwords (see Forgot FIT Password for instructions) at any time and are reminded to do so every 120 days.

 Charges Associated with Student Identity Verification

 The Fashion Institute of Technology does not charge a fee for student identity verification.
 Students would be notified of additional fees, if any, prior to and during the registration process through various publications such as course syllabi, the College website, or the course catalog.

 Unit Responsible for Student Identity Verification

-The Division of Information Technology oversees password assignments and changes as noted in the Password Policy.
+The Division of Information Technology oversees password assignments and changes as noted on their Accounts and Password page.

 The Office of the Registrar is responsible for the consistent application of student identity verification procedures as outlined in the college’s FERPA policy.